tybor/nextgen-gallery-voting/readme.txt

 * Initial Release

 == Upgrade Notice ==

+= 2.6.1 =
+Minor updates to improve NextGEN Gallery version 2 compatibilty, and installs in a sub directory

 = 2.6 =
 Minor update adding hooks and filters for next Premium add-on version to use.